 - If you deposit federal employment taxes weekly or semi-weekly, you can reduce the tax deposits by the credit amount that applies to the qualified wages for that pay period.

-- If your credit amount is greater than your total employment tax deposits for the pay period or you didn’t reduce the tax deposits, you can get an advance refund of the credit using Form 7200.
+- If your credit amount is greater than your total employment tax deposits for the pay period, and you are under the 500 employee threshold, you can get an advance refund of the credit using Form 7200.
 You can file this form multiple times throughout the quarter.

 - When you file Form 941 quarterly, you can check your credit amount against the tax deposits already made during the quarter.
 If there is still credit left, it will be refunded once you file this form.

 Remember, you can file for this credit quarterly, so check back here to estimate your credit amount for the next calendar quarter.

 The Employee Retention Credit is available through December 31, 2021.